dpankros/meteor-autojoin/README.md

   level of joins will be performed, and so on.
   1. The id property is optional and will default to _id if not specified.
   It is included in the basic example for completeness.
-  1. Autojoin does not currently handle arrays so an array of children would not work.
   1. Specifying a depth of -1 or any negative number will cause infinite expansion, even in the case of infinte loops.
 I don't recommend it.
   1. This was coded in a few hours so many use cases are still omitted, I'm